+One corollary of this theorem is a mirror symmetry statement between the \textit{Fukaya category} of an elliptic curve with $n$ nodes, and the derived category of coherent sheaves of an elliptic curve with $n$ punctures.
+It is our understanding that these instances of homological mirror symmetry were not previously known.
+More generally, we have

-\begin{restatable}{theorem}{lcsl} Suppose $B$ is an integral affine manifold, and let $X$ and $\check{X}$ be the corresponding mirror pair.
-Assume we are given a homological mirror symmetry equivalence between $X$ and $\check{X}$ that identifies the monodromy functor $\mu$ around the large complex structure limit $X_0$ with the tensor product by a line bundle $\scr{L}^{-1}$ on $\check{X}$ whose first Chern class is the negative of the K\"ahler form on $\check{X}$.
-Then the large complex structure limit $X_0$ of $X$ is homologically mirror to the large volume limit of $\check{X}$:
+\begin{restatable}{theorem}{lcsl} Given a homological mirror symmetry equivalence between $X(B)$ and $X(\check{B})$ that identifies the (clockwise) monodromy functor $\mu$ around the large complex structure limit of $X(\check{B})$ with the tensor product by the inverse of a line bundle $\scr{L}\inv$ on $X(B)$ whose first Chern class $c_1(\scr{L})$ is the class of the K\"ahler form on $X(B)$; then the large complex structure limit $X_0(\check{B})$ of $X(\check{B})$ is homologically mirror to a large volume limit of $X(B)$:

 where $s$ is a section of $\scr{L}$. \end{restatable}